How to Add a Resource Pack to Your Minecraft Bedrock Server (/docs/minecraft-bedrock/add-resource-pack)

 }

-The modules.type should be "resources" for a resource pack.
+The `modules.type` should be `"resources"` for a resource pack.

-Upload to the server
+Upload to the server [#upload-to-the-server]

-In the XGamingServer Panel, click Files in the sidebar.
-Navigate to the resource_packs/ directory in the server root and upload the extracted pack folder.
+In the [XGamingServer Panel](https://panel.xgamingserver.com), click **Files** in the sidebar.
+Navigate to the `resource_packs/` directory in the server root and upload the extracted pack folder.

-Activate the pack in your world
+Activate the pack in your world [#activate-the-pack-in-your-world]

-Navigate to worlds/<your-world-name>/ and open (or create) world_resource_packs.json.
+Navigate to `worlds/<your-world-name>/` and open (or create) `world_resource_packs.json`.
 Add your pack:

 [